 Who are the Pilgrims?

-We may tend to forget that the Pilgrims, nowadays surrounded by legends, were actually real people who lived hard times.
-By the time of King Henry VIII in the early 16th century, England was a Roman Catholic nation, until 1534, when the King founded the Church of England.
+We may tend to forget that the Pilgrims, nowadays surrounded by legends, were real people who lived through hard times.
+In the early 16th century, England was a Roman Catholic nation under King Henry VIII.
+In 1534, he established the Church of England, breaking from Roman Catholicism.

-Some people, known as “Puritans”, weren’t approving of his new ideas and wanted to return to a simpler faith.
-Other people, known as “Separatists”, were even more radical, completely against the Church of England.
+Some people, known as “Puritans,” didn’t approve of his new ideas and wanted to return to a simpler faith.
+Other people, known as “Separatists,” were even more radical and completely against the Church of England.
 As their opinion was very dangerous in England by that time, this second congregation left for the Netherlands, to the town of Leiden, hoping to find more freedom.

 Life in the Netherlands was not as easy as they thought.
-They lived hard times of unemployment and some of them spent all their savings.
+They experienced hard times of unemployment, and some of them spent all their savings.
 Disappointed, they then began to dream of finding a better and easier place to live.
-Some of them went back to England, others set sail for New England on the Mayflower.
+Some of them went back to England, and others set sail for New England on the Mayflower.

 Why “Pilgrims”?

-Pilgrim is a word attributed to a person who travels a long journey usually for religious purposes.
-After the arrival of the Mayflower in New England, the first baby born was called Peregrine, to celebrate the accomplished adventure.
+Pilgrim is a word attributed to a person who travels a long distance, usually for religious purposes.
+After the arrival of the Mayflower in New England, the first baby born was called Peregrine to celebrate the accomplished adventure.

-Many writers began to refer to this congregation as “the Pilgrims” as they had traveled across the ocean because of religious issues.
+Many writers began to refer to this congregation as “the Pilgrims” as they had travelled across the ocean because of religious issues.

 For these reasons, those people are nowadays called “the Pilgrims”.